COVID19PVI/data/README.md

 ## Outreach & Education

-A set of High School lesson plans, "Examining Risk Factors Associated With COVID-19 Using the Pandemic Vulnerability Index", has been developed by NIEHS [COVID-19 PVI Lesson Plans](https://www.niehs.nih.gov/health/scied/teachers/covid-19/index.cfm).
+A set of [COVID-19 PVI Lesson Plans](https://www.niehs.nih.gov/health/scied/teachers/covid-19/index.cfm), "Examining Risk Factors Associated With COVID-19 Using the Pandemic Vulnerability Index", has been developed by NIEHS for High School educators and students.

 ## Additional Resources